Middle School

 You want more for your middle schooler than test prep.
 You want a school where they're challenged intellectually while being known as individuals.
 You want teachers who understand early adolescence and help your child develop critical thinking, discover their capabilities, and emerge with the confidence and character to navigate whatever comes next.

 At Waldorf Middle School, that's exactly what we offer: an education that develops the whole adolescent - intellectually, artistically, socially, and emotionally.
-In our phone-free sanctuary, students learn to think deeply, work with their hands, and engage with ideas that matter.
+On our screen-free campus, students learn to think deeply, work with their hands, and engage with ideas that matter.
 They build the focus, resilience, and self-knowledge that prepare them to thrive in high school and in life.

 A Curriculum That Meets the Adolescent Mind